 Silver will tarnish when you don’t wear it and leave it in the open.
 Oxigin makes the silver tarnish.
 Besides, no piece of jewelry will become more beautiful from dust.
 So store your precious jewels properly in a jewelry box.

 Meet the most beautiful jewelry boxes ever.

-A few weeks back I was in an exhibition in Amsterdam.
+In 2019 I was at an exhibition in Amsterdam.
 They have the most beautiful jewelry of the Russian court on display.
 The first thing you see in the exhibition is an absolutely gorgeous and very very expensive jewelry box, owned by the Russian Tsar.
 Experts are not absolutely sure whether the box is used for keeping jewelry or relics.
 Or maybe one Tsar used it for jewelry and the other one…

 The box weighs 3 kilos (nearly 106 ounces), made of silver plated with gold.
 It is decorated with amethyst, citrine, turquoise, topaz, chrysolite, garnets, diamonds, and many more.
 In total, the box has 400 precious and semi-precious gemstones only on the outside.

 The sides have large beautiful pieces of rhinestone quartz that enlarge the items that are in the box, like a kind of magnifier.
 And you can lock the jewelry box with a small key.
 You better watch for yourself, because words cannot describe this beauty.

 A jewelry box is not only for storing your jewelry in a nice and safe way.
 Or to carry your jewelry on a trip?
 It is also to keep your precious pieces of jewelry clean.
 If you love your pieces of jewelry and you want to know that you treat them in a safe way, ask for the e-book of FlorenceJewelshop.
 You will find a lot of tips on how to store and clean your jewelry in a safe and practical way.